HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-app-architecture.md

 - View to bind the properties
 - Model keeps state and raises change events.

-My problem with the whole viewmodel thing is in most examples, the ViewModel and Model are mixed.
+My problem with the whole viewmodel thing is in most examples, the ViewModel and Model are mixed (in Blazor!).

+Using MVVM, this is the way to go.
+The "State" should be "stored" or kept in the model.
+The ViewModel is for data binding State with the View.

 ### What about MVU